 What lights must you have lit on your bike at night?

 The correct answer is A. It’s vital that other road users can see you at night or during poor weather conditions.
-Making sure your bike has the correct lights and is in good condition will be a significant help.
+Ensuring your bike has the correct lights and is in good condition will significantly help.

 QUESTION 5